-Their are various of types of slabs used in construction, the slab is constructed to offer a flat surface, usually horizontal within the floor, roof, bridge, and various structures.
+There are various types of slabs are used in construction, the slab is constructed to offer a flat surface, it is usually horizontal within the floor, roof, bridge, and various structures.

-Slabs can be supported by walls or reinforced concrete beams that are usually cast along the slab, structural steel beams and columns from the ground.
+Slabs can be supported by walls or reinforced concrete beams that are cast along the slab, structural steel beams, and columns from the ground.

 In a load-bearing structure, the load is transferred from the slab to the load-bearing walls, the thickness of the slab varies from 100 mm to 500 mm.

 - Different types of concrete slabs in Construction:

 - Types of Flat Slabs:

 - Disadvantages of Flat slab:

 - 2.Conventional Slab:

 - One Way Slab: